Hudaahmadd/flu-size-qc/README.md

 # Fluorescence and Colony Size analysis

-This repository contains scripts to analyse colony fluorescence and colony size measurements using two complementary approaches: min–max scaled fluorescence-to-size ratios and Z-scored fluorescence-to-size ratios.
+This repository contains scripts to analyse colony fluorescence and colony size measurements.

 The analysis workflow consists of:
 1. Extraction of per-colony fluorescence intensities from Typhoon scanner images (Python)